-Therefore, a woman in a revealing swimsuit is desirable to both sexes – men wanted to ogle her, women wanted to be her.
+Therefore, a woman in a revealing swimsuit is desirable to both sexes – men want to ogle her, women want to be her.
 People were in a craze buying tickets to movies were getting more sexualized, and women wanted to dress like the actresses in films, which Kellerman capitalized on by starting her own line of swimwear.

 For the male gaze

-Unfortunately, the patriarchy is quite nebulous and most people haven’t heard of it.
+Unfortunately, the patriarchy is quite nebulous and most people haven’t heard of it even if they’ve been subjected to it.
 However, what the patriarchy is is a social disease: a misogynistic and durable set of beliefs that have subtly warped men’s (and even women’s) minds over the years and changed how men treat women and how women expect to be treated; a self perpetuating cycle that both genders are involved in, even if women get the short end of the stick.

-It is basically the belief that between men and women, men are the superior gender, and that women should be subservient to them.
+Through social media, it has evolved into something even more twisted called “the manosphere“.
+It is basically the belief that men are the superior gender and that women should be subservient to them.
 Thus, women should serve men, look good for men, defer to men in every way, and in this case, be objectified as a living, breathing sex object for men.